Dynamsoft/barcode-reader-javascript-samples/1.hello-world/README.md

 The second sample in this set focuses on the secondary class `BarcodeReader` which is a low-level barcode reader that processes still images and returns barcode results.

-In this sample, a listener is set up so that the SDK decodes any image that the user uploads.
+In this sample, a event listener is set up so that the SDK decodes any image that the user uploads.

 [`decode`](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeReader.html?ver=latest#decode) is the main method to go for when using the `BarcodeReader` class, although the class offers a number of other methods should you work with base64 strings, for instance.
 The rest of the image decoding methods can be found [here](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeReader.html?ver=latest#decode-barcodes).